draperkm/draperkm/README.md

 # Hi there 👋

-I like to travel and I lived in 3 different countries up until now.
-I like chess, sports, cooking, and always been have an interest in art, architecture and visual arts.
-I read a lot, especially history, politics, and philosophy, and sometimes I write about it on [my twitter](https://twitter.com/JeanCharlesK) account.

 **Statistics**, **Python**, **AI**.

 - 💪 Always Improving: Machine Learning and Data Science Skills, mathematics and statistics.